rees46/api-docs/source/includes/_search.md

 price_min | false | Min price
 price_max | false | Max price
-colors | false | Comma separated list of colors email | false | It's only for S2S integration, when service doesn't have user's session.
+colors | false | Comma separated list of colors exclude | false | Comma separated list of products IDs to exclude from search results email | false | It's only for S2S integration, when service doesn't have user's session.
 Mobile SDK doesn't use it.